mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 exactly one of the rooms is free along each side, and people will always select a free room over a non-free room.

-If you're curious about details, the key idea in the proof is to think of each small triangle in the mesh as a room.
+The key idea in the proof is to think of each small triangle in the mesh as a room.
 Play with the demonstration and see if you can figure out how it decides which room to move to next.
-(This is essentially an implementation of Su's "trap-door" argument.)
+(This is an implementation of Su's "trap-door" argument.)

 **Is the fair collection of prices unique?** Not necessarily!
 You're actually guaranteed to find an odd number of triangles in the mesh where every corner